 They are fundamentally religious symbols, however, in real life they had very practical purposes.
 Many were erected as stations for outdoor religious processions – notably on Palm Sunday, Rogationtide and the festival of Corpus Christi.

-This website attempts to present information on, and photographs of, all the known crosses in Lincolnshire, within its gazetteer pages.
 Admittedly, many are unremarkable, but if we were to pick the TOP TEN medieval crosses in Lincolnshire we might choose:

 Crosses were often erected in the communal areas of a town or village – the village green or town square – which usually served also as market place and a gathering place for proclamations and public meetings.
 A market cross (sometimes termed a Butter Cross) was a symbol of fair and honest trade (carried out under the eyes of God) and the structures themselves evolved from simple standing crosses set on steps to quite elaborate buildings surmounted by the cross, validating the transactions being carried on beneath.
 The authority of the Market Cross extended to it being the right and proper place for the proclamation of important news and statements and thus the site of the cross becomes the focus of not only religious significance, but of civil solemnity and status.